Kim Larsen

-Kim Mellius Flyvholm Larsen (23 October 1945 – 30 September 2018) was a Danish rock and pop musician.
-He was a major selling Scandinavian act with over 5 million albums sold.
+Kim Mellius Flyvholm Larsen (23 October 1945 – 30 September 2018) was a Danish singer, songwriter, author, and guitarist.
+He began his musical career in 1968 after a brief period as an elementary school teacher and became known from 1969 as a member of the rock group Gasolin.
+During his time with Gasolin (which lasted until 1978), Larsen also released solo albums and records with his leisure band, which went by several names.
+After the disbandment of Gasolin, Larsen continued as a solo artist and band leader.

 Career

 Kim Larsen was born in Copenhagen.
 Inspired by The Beatles and rock and roll, he began as a songwriter and guitarist.
 In 1969 he met Franz Beckerlee and Wili Jønsson, and the three founded Gasolin' which, later joined by drummer Søren Berlev, became one of the most successful Danish rock bands.
 The band dissolved in the late 1970s.

 In 1979, Larsen participated in the Danish stage of the Eurovision Song Contest with the song "Ud i det blå" (lit.: Out into the blue).
 He came third out of 17 participants.
 The song was included on this album 231045-0637.

 Around 1980, Larsen moved to New York.
 He released two albums but was not successful in breaking through in America and returned to Denmark after a few years.

 Kim Larsen released a number of solo albums in the 1980s, topping the charts in 1983 with the album Midt om natten (en: In the Middle of the Night).
 The album more or less became a soundtrack for the movie by the same name based upon it.

 In 1983, Larsen founded the band Kim Larsen & Bellami and released four albums until 1992, when after a couple of different line-ups, the band broke up.
 He then released another solo album, Hvem kan sige nej til en engel (Who Can Say No to an Angel).
 In the mid-1990s he founded the band Kim Larsen & Kjukken which was based in Odense.

+He wrote a tribute song about MS Jutlandia's contributions as a hospital ship of Danish Red Cross during the Korean War.
+The song titled "Jutlandia" became a large hit in Denmark in 1986.

 By the end of 2017, Larsen was diagnosed with prostate cancer.
 This would end up impacting his tour with Kim Larsen & Kjukken who were scheduled for concerts throughout January, February and March 2018.
 In a Facebook post published to the band's official profile page, Larsen apologised for the inconvenience and explained that he intended to be back playing by the start of the summer.

 Larsen died of prostate cancer at his home in Odense on 30 September 2018.
 A week after his death a large memorial concert was held in Copenhagen with around 35,000 people attending, and major Danish musicians such as Magtens Korridorer, Love Shop, The Minds of 99, and Tim Christensen performing cover versions of Larsen's songs.